IFA Logo

 Introduction to Aromatherapy

 Aromatherapy is the ancient art and science of blending naturally extracted essential oils to balance, harmonise and promote the health of body, mind and spirit.
-It enhances well-being, relieves stress and help in the rejuvenation and regeneration of the human body.
-It is used as a preventative measure against the build-up of stress and onset of ill-health related issues.
 Essential oils are extracted from aromatic plants, with each essential oil having its own unique healing properties.
 Originating from herbal medicine, aromatherapy initially involved only the medicinal use of aromatic substances.
-However, as the practice of aromatherapy has progressed, it has adopted a more clinical approach encompassing the whole of a person’s health, both mental and physical, using a variety of methods of application.
-It has been used throughout history in various forms of traditional medical practices of the world's greatest civilisations.
-Nowadays, aromatherapy is widely accepted by orthodox and complementary practitioners as one of the most comprehensive of the natural therapies.
+However, as the practice of aromatherapy has progressed, it has adopted a more holistic approach encompassing the whole of a person’s health, both mental and physical, using a variety of methods of application.

 Basic Principles

 The IFA do not advocate the oral ingestion or neat application of essential oils.
 Certain oils are toxic when ingested, so under no circumstances should anyone take essential oils orally without a prescription from a medical practitioner.
-Essential oils need to be treated with the same respect as conventional medicines.
+Essential oils need to be treated with the same respect as conventional medicines and administered by a trained professional.
+Always contact a professional aromatherapist who will guide you on the oils that are suitable for your individual needs.

 Safety & Toxicology Information

 Essential oils have been used medicinally for thousands of years and when used appropriately pose little risk.
-Essential oils are obtained from plants and, when processed correctly, contain potent chemical compounds each with their own proven therapeutic properties.
-Not all essential oils are suitable however for use in aromatherapy.
+Essential oils are obtained from plants and, when processed correctly, contain potent chemical compounds, each with their own proven therapeutic properties.
+Whilst they are a natural product - if unadulterated – they are highly concentrated and can cause sensitisation and irritation so should not be applied neatly to the skin.
+Not all essential oils are suitable for use in aromatherapy either.
 Some oils are carcinogenic, phototoxic, hepatotoxic, neuro-toxic and renal toxic.
-Others can cause sensitisation and irritation and should not be applied to the skin.
-Whilst they are a natural product - if unadulterated - they are also very potent and it is vitally important that they are handled with the relevant knowledge to ensure their effective, safe use.
+Therefore, it is vitally important that they are handled with the relevant knowledge and care to ensure their effective, safe use.

-• Essential oils should not be taken internally.
-Certain oils are toxic when ingested, so under no circumstances should anyone take essential oils orally without a prescription from an appropriately qualified medical practitioner.
-Essential oils need to be treated with the same respect as conventional medicines.
+• Under no circumstances should anyone take essential oils orally without a prescription from an appropriately qualified medical practitioner.

 • Do not apply neat essential oils to the skin, always dilute with a carrier oil or suitable base lotion or cream.